machinat/sociably/website/docs/reactive-programming.md

+---
+title: Reactive Programming
+---

 # Reactive Programming

 While your app grows and ships more features, how to organize all the utilities would become a problem.
 Since the rendering mechanism handles only UI logic, an additional control flow library is required to handle business logic.

 Machinat is flexible enough to integrate with any flow model.
 But among all of them, [_Reactive Programming_](https://en.wikipedia.org/wiki/Reactive_programming) might fit the conversational UI/UX the best.

-Reactive programming is a declarative programming paradigm to handle asynchronous workflows in data streams. [@andrestaltz](https://twitter.com/andrestaltz) have a [great article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) introducing the concept of reactive programming using [_Rx_]((http://reactivex.io/)), you should check it if the idea is pretty fresh to you.
+Reactive programming is a declarative programming paradigm to handle asynchronous workflows in data streams. [@andrestaltz](https://twitter.com/andrestaltz) have a [great article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) introducing the concept of reactive programming using [_Rx_](https://reactivex.io/), you should check it if the idea is pretty fresh to you.

 ### Handling Events as Stream